Abdelrhman-Sayed70/Data_Preprocessing/README.md

   # this function make the data type of column strnig
   ```

+- Delete any URL

 # Checking for the correctness columns data types

 # Data Normalization

 # Encoding categorical data to numerical data

+# Add some features